Emergent probability fluxes in confined microbial navigation: Analytical treatment

 We now derive an expression for the curl of the polarization, $\nabla\times \bm{P}$.
 In the steady state, the polarization equation reads (see Eq.~\eqref{eq:polarizationfull})

 Taking the curl of Eq.\eqref{eq:polarizationfullAppendix}, and neglecting translational diffusion gives

-Since the \textit{C.~reinhardtii} cell swims mostly parallel to the wall, we do not expect a large divergence of the polarization close to the boundary and thus we can neglect the term $\bm{F}_w \nabla \cdot \bm{P}$ in Eq.~\eqref{eq:polarizationfullApprox2}.
+Since the \textit{C.~reinhardtii} cell swims mostly parallel to the wall, we do not expect a large divergence of the polarization close to the boundary and thus we can neglect the term $\bm{F}_w \nabla \cdot \bm{P}$ in Eq.~\eqref{eq:polarizationfullApprox2}; additionally, the term $\nabla(\nabla\cdot \bm{F}_w)$ is approximately parallel to the wall, and hence to $\bm{P}$.
 The curl of the polarization reads

 Plugging Eq.~\eqref{eq:polarizationApproxAppendix} into Eq.~\eqref{eq:vorticity1} gives